cdsterling/spotzoo/README.md

 ### Software goal and concept
 “As a bird watcher, I want to know where I can see cool birds near me, so that I can go see them too.”
 “As a runner, I want to know where the racoons are around Lake Merritt, so that I can avoid them.”
-"As a beareaved dog owner, I want to know if my missing dog has been spotted, so that I can find my precious Rutherford!"
 "As a hunter..."

 ### Project Specs